 - Eatery and restaurants

-The list is endless, so you can just look around you, do your own research and decide where and how you want to sell your products.
+The list is endless, so you can just look around you, do your own research, and decide where and how you want to sell your products.

-DO YOUR RESEARCH, ask questions, pay for consultation before making your final decision to avoid stories that touch
+DO YOUR RESEARCH, ask questions, and pay for consultation before making your final decision to avoid stories that touch

 If you want to diversify your risk, then you can venture into investing your money into both broilers and layer chicken farming.

 With this, you can have a taste of both sides (the good and bad of it), don’t forget you will not always have a smooth run when raising your chickens.

 […] goal is to figure out “which method is ideal for layers or broilers, cage, free-range or deep litter?”
 Cages are used to grow commercially farmed layer flocks, […]